Proofreading verbatim texts: how it works

 Copyediting and proofreading are so different that I find I can switch between them throughout the day and week and reset my brain.
 This keeps my mind fresher and I can get more done than if I only worked on long projects.
 I tend to start my day with a strong coffee and a transcript – the double whammy fires up my mind! – and come back to it as and when I need to switch things up.

 The most common issues I find in transcripts are typos (which could be a mistranslation or reporter error) and misplaced or missing punctuation.
 Readability is key, so punctuation matters.
-Without changing the meaning of what a deponent is saying, I try to ensure a sentence is clear and understandable.
+Without changing the meaning of what someone is saying, I try to ensure a sentence is clear and understandable.
 If a proposed comma could alter the meaning, I add a note in the margin so the reporter knows to check against the audio.
-After all, they were there so will know better than me what a deponent was trying to say, and they must certify this is an accurate transcript.
+After all, they were there so will know better than me what the speaker was trying to say, and they must certify this is an accurate transcript.
 Otherwise, inverted words crop up, homophones creep in, and double words make an appearance in most transcripts.

 Scheduling transcripts into my workload

-After four years, I’m comfortable with how many pages I can proofread in an hour, so it’s easier to schedule the transcripts I need to turn around into my week.
+With a few years of experience, I’m comfortable with how many pages I can proofread in an hour, so it’s easier to schedule the transcripts I need to turn around into my week.
 The tricky part is that I rarely know what’s in the pipeline.
-Regular turnaround is three days, so unless I’m inundated from my three regular court reporters, it’s manageable.
+Regular turnaround is three days, so unless I’m inundated from my regular court reporters, it’s manageable.
 A few times a month a rush job will require 24-hour turnaround.
-Then there is the odd occasion when I need to drop everything to proofread a transcript.
+Then there’s the odd occasion when I need to drop everything to proofread a transcript.
 But my reporters will always check my availability first.

 The best part about this type of work is that I have learnt so much about life in the USA.
 About the geography of different states, the linguistic nuances between regions, new expressions I’d never heard of, and about different people’s lives.
 I can’t live without my online Merriam-Webster dictionary link, and Google is my best friend for checking new place names and proper nouns and sleuthing for clues of what something could possibly mean or how to spell it.
 This often happens when people use industry jargon.